 As my right hon.
 Friend knows, sporting venues are suffering financially because of the restrictions, and it does not help when planned pilot events are cancelled at the last minute.
 Who takes the decisions on whether to allow pilot events to carry on—is it done centrally, locally or a combination of both?
 There is a feeling that there is some confusion.

 My colleague the Culture Secretary is responsible for the programme of pilot events.
 For a pilot event to go ahead, it needs both the support of the local council and to have been advised as covid-secure by Public Health England.
 The Department for Digital, Culture, Media and Sport takes the lead.
 As the MP for Newmarket—one of the four towns in my constituency relies on sport, as do the livelihoods of thousands of my constituents—of course I understand the impact, in exactly the same way that my hon.
 Friend does, as the MP for Cheltenham racecourse.
 I speak a lot to the Culture Secretary and the Prime Minister about this subject.
-I hope that we can get as much going as fast as possible, but safely.
+I hope that we can get as much going as possible as fast as possible, but safely.

-I understand that it is not dead easy, but rather than come here and give us big numbers about tests completed or the average journey, why does the Secretary of State not listen to what people in all parts of the House are telling him today?
-Why does he not try to understand what it is like to be a parent in special-measures Birmingham who is directed to Oldham for a test when there is a walk-in centre two miles down the road virtually empty?
+I understand that it is not dead easy, but rather than coming here and giving us big numbers about tests completed or the average journey, why does the Secretary of State not listen to what people in all parts of the House are telling him today?
+Why does he not try to understand what it is like to be a parent in special-measures Birmingham who is directed to Oldham for a test when there is a walk-in centre two miles down the road and virtually empty?
 Will he just recognise that there is a problem and tell us what he is going to do to try to put it right?

 Yes.
 There is no greater supporter than me of the ability to access medicine by telemedicine.
 It is an incredibly important option that is available and should be a choice for our constituents.
 We have made access by telemedicine the default method unless there is a good clinical reason not to use it.
 It is, however, as I have always set out, critical that there is face-to-face access as well.
 The NHS has written to all GPs to explain that while telemedicine should always be available, and that option should be available where it is clinically right, face-to-face appointments should also always be available and are absolutely necessary.
 The combination of the two is the future of the NHS.

 People in Sandwell and Birmingham certainly want to know why their whole boroughs are being suddenly locked down and not just the currently affected areas within them, but they also need a plan on how we are going to contain the virus without paralysing society and the economy.
-We may have to coexist for years with the virus, as countless societies and countries have had to live with many awful diseases over millennia, and even now today, so when are we going to transit from reactive risk avoidance to prudent risk management?
+We may have to coexist for years with the virus, as countless societies and countries have had to live with many awful diseases over millennia—and even now, today—so when are we going to transit from reactive risk avoidance to prudent risk management?

 We absolutely need to control this virus.
 I very much hope that we will make very significant progress, through treatments and vaccines, within the sorts of times that I set out previously—definitely in less than a millennium.
 I think that we will make significant progress in the coming months.
 However, in that time, we do have to control the virus.